The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 WebAuthnSecurity webAuthnSecurity;

-// Provide an alternative implementation of the /q/webauthn/callback endpoint, only for login
+// Provide an alternative implementation of the /q/webauthn/login endpoint

 @Path("/login")